Find your answers here

 1) What is the price of the puppies?

-Depending on the puppy you choose, the puppy will be, $1400, or $1600.
+Depending on the puppy you choose, the puppy can be from $500 to $2400.
 A deposit to reserve your puppy is

 $400, regardless of the full price of the puppy.